 Response: Thank you very much for your suggestion.
 We have made the required change.

 Thank you again for considering the publication of our revised report in the Journal of Visualized Experiments.
-We believe that by addressing the ’s comments we have substantially improved the quality and impact of the manuscript.
+We believe that by addressing the Scientific Review Editor’s comments we have substantially improved the quality and impact of the manuscript.
 Please do not hesitate to contact me if you have further questions or points of clarification